SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 - Content Trust and Validation
   - Verify image authenticity before running - image signing
 - Multi-tenancy
-  - Container registry is able to serve multiple tenants (projects, teams, namespaces)
+  - Container registry is able to serve multiple tenants (projects, teams, namespaces).
+It can be implemented also on the storage level, see e.g. [Keppel](https://github.com/sapcc/keppel#overview)
 - Backup and restore
   - It is important for disaster recovery and data migration scenarios
 - Monitoring